 It is apparent from both paleontological and zoological evidence that the world was first inhabited by huge prehistoric beasts, such as immense insects and reptiles.
 The bones and exoskeletons of these creatures are sometimes uncovered, and, in addition, this strain of biological gigantism lives on in the varieties of Giant Wasps, Giant Cockroaches, and Giant Rats which may be found in less settled areas of the world.

-There is some reason, therefore, to include the race of Giants-- which still inhabit some areas of the world-- as among the oldest native races on the known map.
+There is some reason, therefore, to include the race of Giants (which still inhabit some areas of the world) as among the oldest native races on the known map.
 Archaeological evidence also points to the extreme antiquity of the Dwarven and Elven races.
 The Orc race, which is also met frequently among the inhabitants, seems to be of a more recent arrival, having emigrated eastward over the past several thousand years.

 Elven records indicate that before humans lived in this world the major forest areas of the south and the central regions were inhabited by elves, with members of the Giant race inhabiting a region that spread across the north, from the Claw Mountains in the west, and as far south as the present site of Tantallon.
-Giants were much more involved in world events at this earlier time than they are today; for example, Giants were responsible for the imprisonment of the Sihkla, very ancient elemental spririts, in fourteen concealed pits around the world.
-(The one pit so far identified was discovered at a later period by a now-defunct clan of dwarves.)
+Giants were much more involved in world events at this earlier time than they are today; for example, Giants were responsible for the imprisonment of the Sihkla, very ancient elemental spirits, in fourteen concealed pits around the world.
+The one pit so far identified was discovered at a later period by a now-defunct clan of dwarves.
 A highly developed Dwarven culture, which is still being investigated, was and still is situated in a group of deep caves and excavations within the Claw Mountains themselves.

 All three major races lived in relative respect, if not harmony, and were able to co-exist peaceably because of differences in geographical preference.
 In addition, there appears to have been a loose confederation of races at times of peril, probably at times of attack from orc kingdoms to the West.

 The history we have certainly reveals to us that the humans who first settled here found an immediate affiliation and strength in becoming users of magic.
-The first human landing in this world occurred approximately 1000 years ago, in the year 1642 Sylvandor, in the harbour which is now the site of the ancient town of Tantallon.
-Much of the earliest history of human habitation and settlement is still unknown, but what is obvious from the evidence is that humans came into immediate contact with the elves who were inhabiting the surface forest areas.
+The first human landing in this world occurred approximately 1,000 years ago, in the year 1642 Sylvandor, in the harbour which is now the site of the ancient town of Tantallon.
+Much of the earliest history of human habitation and settlement is still unknown, but what is obvious from the evidence is that humans came into immediate contact with the elves that inhabited the surface forest areas.
 We can ascertain this from the rapid appearance of half-elves, as well as the increasing number of human magic users among the human populations.

 Bardoz remained within this world, and helped Rogan build the castle which is the present home of the Court of Drin in the village of Nepeth.
-The construction of the Castle, the signing of the treaty, and the consolidation of human dominion over the world form the basis for the beginning of Human Era, and our present timeline dates back to that founding year 0 (2159 Sylvandor).
+The construction of the Castle, the signing of the treaty, and the consolidation of human dominion over the world form the basis for the beginning of the Human Era, and our present timeline dates back to that founding year 0 (2159 Sylvandor.)